sylvia010402/school-funding-effectiveness/README.md

 ## Methodology

-This study employed multilevel modeling to examine the nested structure of time within districts, using data from three comprehensive national sources: the Stanford Education Data Archive for achievement measures, the Common Core of Data for financial information, and the American Community Survey for socioeconomic indicators.
+This study employed multilevel modeling to examine the nested structure of time within districts.
+Using data from two comprehensive national sources: the Stanford Education Data Archive for achievement measures, the Common Core of Data for financial information.

 The analysis utilized a Mundlak decomposition approach to separate within-district changes from between-district differences, allowing for precise estimation of how spending effectiveness varies by community context.
 Cross-level interactions tested whether the relationship between socioeconomic status and achievement depends on funding levels, revealing the conditional nature of resource effectiveness.
+It builds up the models in three layers progressively: 1.
+A random intercept model with fixed effect.
+2. Adding Mundlak decomposition mean of SES and per pupil expenditure and 3.
+Adding cross-level interaction.
+See details in [final report](docs/final_report.pdf)

 ## Policy Implications